cocos2d/cocos2d-x-docs/en/basic_concepts/getting_started.md

 You can see a menu, some sprites and labels, which all have an equivalent in __Cocos2d-x__.
 Take a look at a few of your own game design documents, and see what components you have, you'll probably have a few that match up.

 ### Let's Build A Game - Step 2
-From the previous step, you now have a working __Cocos2d-x__ project created.
+From the previous step, you now have a working __Cocos2d-x__ project created __FirstGame__.
 This is good, it allows you to verify that your development environment is working.
 However, it also lets you see what code starts the game and how some basic decisions are made when the game starts.
 Let's take a look at a few of these **Classes** to gain some understanding.
 Cross-platform code is stored in the **Classes/** directory while platform dependent code is stores in a folder for each platform, i.e **proj.android**, **proj.ios_mac**, **proj.linux**, **proj.win32**.

 #### AppDelegate